 Works with iOS No IFTTT compatibility No Android compatibility

-Works with iOS and Android Schlage Connect lock works with SmartThings and Wink No IFTTT compatibility
+Works on both iOS and Android Works with SmartThings and Wink No IFTTT compatibility

-Works with iOS and Android Works with Amazon Alexa, Nest thermsotat and camera, XFINITY Home, Yonomi app, and Honeywell Works with hubs including Wink hub and Logitech Harmony; August Connect WiFi bridge is required Works with IFTTT and has its own channel
+Works on both iOS and Android Works with Amazon Alexa, Nest thermsotat and camera, XFINITY Home, Yonomi app, and Honeywell Compatible with hubs including Wink hub and Logitech Harmony; August Connect WiFi bridge is required Uses IFTTT and has its own channel

 August continues adding more compatibility with other smart home devices than their competitors.
 IFTTT makes it possible for August to turn on your lights when you get home or turn off your GE oven when you leave.
 Schlage is compatible with multiple hubs, but they try to push the Nexia subscription which is slightly annoying.